 These are the people that you can contact if you need information about help for a substance abuse problem.
 Hotlines, healthcare professionals, loved ones and the internet are all great to consult when it comes to looking up resources for your substance abuse issues.
 The key is to not to get overwhelmed and to remember that it is easy to find someone who can refer you to the proper resources—you just have to be patient.

 If you are someone who is 18 years old or older who needs help with drug and/or alcohol problems, feel free to contact us.
-We are located in the state of Massachusetts, right outside Boston.
+At Woburn Addiction Treatment, we are located in the state of Massachusetts, right outside Boston.
 It would be our pleasure to take part in your substance abuse recovery.